Tag Archive for: Asia & the Pacific

 Not only will those measures build connectivity and resilience domestically and regionally, but they align with Australia’s foreign-policy, development, security and cyber objectives, and will also support Australia’s growth and attractiveness as a subcables hub.

-Lessons in leadership: interviews with 11 of Australia’s former Defence Ministers
+Lessons in leadership: Interviews with 11 of Australia’s former Defence Ministers

 In a time of growing strategic uncertainty, 11 of Australia’s former defence ministers have shared valuable lessons they learned over decades running one of the toughest portfolios in government.